tanersener/ffmpeg-video-slideshow-scripts/README.md

 #### Memory

 - Unfortunately some scripts consume too much memory.
-If you experience memory issues, you may try to split your photos into two or more smaller sets, create partial videos for each set and concatenate them with the following command.
+If you experience memory issues, you may try to split your photos/videos into two or more smaller sets, create partial videos for each set and concatenate them with the following command.
 Although this technique works perfect for some scripts and it won't be possible to guess that video is concatenated, some others will not include a transition between the partial videos and it will be noticeable that final video is concatenated.
 If you decide to apply this method, please pay attention to that.

     `ffmpeg -i part1.mp4 -i part2.mp4 -filter_complex "[0:v][1:v]concat=n=2:v=1:a=0[slideshow]" -map "[slideshow]" full_slidshow.mp4`